RasmussenLab/pimms/docs/proteomics_intro.md

 There is a recent tutorial by
 [Steven Shuken (2023) on massspetrometry-based proteomics](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00838), I enjoyed reading.

-Lennart Martens has an introduction to Proteomics [lecture series on youtube](https://www.youtube.com/watch?v=Wy1SwrMzhYk&list=PLXxp6nsBenSX_W8DiOocKJ0laNauYNdYl), which I used to get started.
+Lennart Martens has an introduction to Proteomics [lecture series on youtube](https://www.youtube.com/watch?v=Wy1SwrMzhYk&list=PLXxp6nsBenSX_W8DiOocKJ0laNauYNdYl) from 2016, which I watched to get started.

 An introduction I have seen live in 2020 was from the OpenMS team from Tübingen at the EuBICs developer meeting in Nyborg, where you can find the [recordings on youtube](https://www.youtube.com/watch?v=tnS-w8ggEAA&list=PL_6fafgzU1nHd13qqjm3uNvyHh62JpPcB&index=2&t=0s).